maubuz/2W6-Notes/docs/wk13/events.md

 To catch the event that triggered the callback function:

-1. List the event as a function argument in the function declaration
+1. List the event as a function argument in the function declaration (optional)
 2. Use the event object inside the function.